Why Do You Need an Air Fryer in Your Modern Kitchen

-Using an air fryer is an effective way to cut down your oil intake.
+Using an air fryer is an effective way to cut down on your oil intake.
 If you love the golden brown look and crispiness of fried foods without the excessive saturated fat and cholesterol coming from oils, an air fryer is a good investment in your kitchen.
 Using this appliance provides almost the same result as deep-frying without too much oil and overwhelming effort.
 Unlike microwave ovens, air fryers don’t emit harmful radiation.

 However, even with an air fryer, it's important to know that fried foods, in general, are not good for your health.
 It's still vital to also do some grilling, steaming, and boiling as healthier alternatives.
 Compared to conventional frying, using an air fryer is a better solution.